nds-pfadfinden/docks_services/README.md

 All Services are explained in the next part.

+## wordpress

+Wordpress is a Content Management System for hosting Homepages.
+The System is based php, which is part of the container.
+All actual content is stored in the directory wordpress, which is containing also HTML and files.
+This directory is not tracked by git and will safed by general backups.

 ## mailcow

 Mailcow is a postfix stack for handle E-Mails, provides IMAP and Webmailer.